kubernetes/community/community-membership.md

   - Code is well tested
   - Tests consistently pass
   - Addresses bugs or issues discovered after code is accepted
+- Can do a `/lgtm` on open PRs.
+- Can be assigned to issues and PRs, and people can ask you for reviews with a `/cc @username`.
+- No `/ok-to-test` needed.

 **Note:** members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the area that they are active in.